Welcome to Gender Action Portal

 The rise of women into society's most powerful leadership roles – across sectors and around the globe – ranks among the most profound social transformations of recent decades.
 Learn about strategies to best capitalize on women’s talent and leadership in politics, society, and the global economy.

 Within gendered systems, women can learn how to negotiate to overcome behavioral expectations and improve their financial and social outcomes, while structural changes to organizations and businesses can make negotiations more gender equal.
 Learn the techniques women can use and the policies organizations can implement to create a more level playing field.

 Women make up more than half the world’s population, yet are severely, and almost universally, underrepresented in elected office.
 Talented individuals who would make effective public leaders are being left out of the pool of available candidates due to financial, social, and legal barriers.
 Discover interventions to close the gender gap and leverage women’s skills for the public good.

 Poverty is a multi-faceted problem that stems from structural and social barriers, stigmas, and unequal resource allocation.
 Learn about the innovative strategies organizations and governments are using to reduce the suffering of poverty and its disproportionate harm on women.

 Lack of access to information and contraceptives, as well as diminished autonomy over fertility choices, can lead to sexually transmitted infections, early birthing ages, and untreated health conditions.
 Learn about public policy interventions that successfully prevent the spread of STIs, as well as recommendations on how successful interventions can be scaled up and implemented in larger populations.

-Subconscious biases often prevent employers from hiring and retaining members of minority populations, specifically women, despite their qualifications.
+Subconscious biases often prevent employers from hiring and retaining members of underrepresented and marginalized populations, specifically women, despite their qualifications.
 It is necessary to understand how to overcome these innate barriers in order to select and maintain the most efficient and capable workforce.